C# an Object-Oriented Programming

 - Once in the waiting area, it will wait to be signaled by a server that is available.

 - Once called by a server, it will get out of the waiting area and get served for 1 up to 3 burritos.

 - If there are still pending burritos to be served, it will go back to the waiting area and wait for it to be called again by an available server.

-- If all burritos has been served, it goes to the cashier and pay.
+- If all burritos have been served, it goes to the cashier and pays.

 - The customers that are waiting in the outside area will get notified that a customer exited the shop thus there will be available space and the next customer waiting outside will come in.

 In order to make customers wait, a semaphore is used.